CedricVo91/D8X_Python_liquidation_script/README.md

   ```

 - **Configuration**:
-  The script is highly configurable via the `config.json` file.
-This file allows users to specify which network to operate on, the addresses of the relevant smart contracts, and which price feeds to use.
+  The script abstracts away a great deal of set-up complexities via the config file, so that beginner liquidators can focus on the actual liquidations.

 - **Earning Fees**:
   When the script successfully liquidates an account, a portion of the liquidation fee is awarded to the user running the script.
 This fee is subtracted from the trader's margin.